department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Facility selection usability research/conversation-guide.md

      - What would you do if you don't see the facility you are looking for (or some other way to prompt the user to interact with the "show more" button.
      - Now pretend you were moving to Homer, Alaska (or somewhere that doesn't have a VA facility within 50 miles). (observe the "magic" loader to extended distance).
      - You had selected that you would like to see results within a 50 mile distance, can you talk about what the results are showing?
 Note any surprises, confusion.
-     - Talk through general thoughts feelings about this page.
+     - Talk through general thoughts, feelings about this page.
 - Great!
 Go ahead and continue the application (note any confusion, especially around the Primary/Secondary questions.)
 - _(Time permitting)_ Once arrive at file upload page, if participant says "no" prompt them to say yes and continue to the file upload page.
       - I'd like to test the error on this page if you upload a file that the system cannot accept _(TBD- provide them with a file too large)_ (note any interaction, hiccups, confusion, questions)